 A wide range of energy saving versions of halogen lamps is now available in the UK.
 Halogen lamps that have achieved ESR status would be eligible for installation in NISEP schemes.
-A list of eligible products is available upon request from the Energy Saving Trust (NI).

 2.4 LED Lighting

 LED lighting that is suitable for domestic applications is being developed by a wide range of manufacturers.
 The most common LED products available are replacements for existing halogen reflector lamps (spotlights).
 The benefits are low power consumption and an extremely long lifetime.